-- ed on or after January 1, 2007, shall be granted 24 personal leave on the first pay period following their the City.
-This is the only accrual for the first six - ed on or after January 1, 2007, shall be granted 58 the first pay period following completion of their first six ment.
+- A. All employees hired on or after January 1, 2007, shall be granted 24 hours of PTO for personal leave on the first pay period following their employment with the City.
+This is the only accrual for the first six months of employment. - B. All employees hired on or after January 1, 2007, shall be granted 58 hours of PTO on the first pay period following completion of their first six months of employment.
 Thereafter the following rates shall apply: